-- 1. we are managed by one or more trustees or directors; - 2. our beneficial ownership is evidenced by transferable shares, or by transferable certificates of beneficial interest; - 3. we would be taxable as a domestic corporation, but for Sections 856 through 860 of the Code; - 4. we are neither a financial institution nor an insurance company subject to certain provisions of the Code; - 5. at least 100 persons are beneficial owners of our shares or ownership certificates; - 6. not more than 50% in value of our outstanding shares or ownership certificates is owned, directly or indirectly, by five or fewer individuals (as defined in the Code to include certain entities) during the last half of any taxable year (the "5/50 Rule"); - 7. we elect to be a REIT (or have made such election for a previous taxable year) and satisfy all relevant filing and other administrative requirements established by the IRS that must be met to elect and maintain REIT status; - 8. we use a calendar year for federal income tax purposes and comply with the record keeping requirements of the Code and the related regulations of the Treasury; and - 9. we meet certain other qualification tests, described below, regarding the nature of our income and assets and the amount of our distributions to shareholders.
+- 1. we are managed by one or more trustees or directors; - 2. our beneficial ownership is evidenced by transferable shares, or by transferable certificates of beneficial interest; - 3. we would be taxable as a domestic corporation, but for Sections 856 through 860 of the Code; - 4. we are neither a financial institution nor an insurance company subject to certain provisions of the Code; - 5. at least 100 persons are beneficial owners of our shares or ownership certificates; - 6. not more than 50% in value of our outstanding shares or ownership certificates is owned, directly or indirectly, by five or fewer individuals (as defined in the Code to include certain entities) during the last half of any taxable year (the "5/50 Rule"); - 7. we elect to be a REIT (or have made such election for a previous taxable year) and satisfy all relevant filing and other administrative requirements established by the IRS that must be met to elect and maintain REIT status; - 8. we use a calendar year for federal income tax purposes and comply with the record keeping requirements of the Code and the related Treasury regulations; and - 9. assets and the amount of our distributions to shareholders.